tlienart/layout-tester/syntax/code-2.md

 In this example we use code to generate the Markdown representation of a table and use `\mdshow` to show the result.
-You could combine such an example with `CSV` to read data from a file for instance.
+You could combine such an example with the [CSV package](https://github.com/JuliaData/CSV.jl) to read data from a file for instance.

 \showmd{
   ```!ex-gen-table